Team3128/team3128.github.io/members/index.md

 Procedures for entering the workshop, social distancing, sanitizing, etc. are all outlined in the team’s  [“COVID Safety Plan.”](https://docs.google.com/document/d/1PRAlTzHP6b_xbyuxtk17hr1yf7hKAUMhhJHPmvpazGE/edit#heading=h.vbh6w0mxqbwc)

 Currently, workshop time priority is given to the Mechanical and Controls departments because they require access to machine tools and the robot.  -->
-**Acceptance criteria for Team 3128:**  Prior experience, willingness to learn, enthusiasm, and the time available to meet the commitments of the Robotics competition season are the primary criteria we will use to rank applicants.
-Each department (link to departments) has a certain number of available spots, and applicants will be given these spots (based on their ranking) until the department slate is full. <br>
+**Acceptance criteria for Team 3128:**  Willingness to learn, enthusiasm, ability to communicate and remain calm under pressure, and the time available to meet the commitments of the Robotics competition season are the primary criteria we will use to rank applicants.
+Prior robotics experience is certainly helpful, but not required.
+Each [department](/about/departments/) has a certain number of available spots, and applicants will be given these spots (based on their ranking) until the department slate is full.<br>

 If you have any questions, feel free to contact our [student leaders](/about/leaders/) for more information!
 Also, don't forget to follow us on [Instagram](https://www.instagram.com/stories/3128aluminarwhals/?hl=en), [Facebook](https://www.facebook.com/aluminumnarwhals), and [Twitter](https://twitter.com/FRCTeam3128)! <br>